 Another 35 words (2 lines of text) are included under the topic Early Burtchal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burtchal family to Ireland

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
-Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
+For many English families, the social climate in England was oppressive and lacked opportunity for change.
+For such families, the shores of Ireland, Australia, and the New World beckoned.
+They left their homeland at great expense in ships that were overcrowded and full of disease.
+Many arrived after the long voyage sick, starving, and without a penny.
+But even those were greeted with greater opportunity than they could have experienced back home.
+Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Burtchal were among those contributors: Ann Burchell who settled in Virginia in 1655; Andrew Burchell settled in Pennsylvania in 1773; Charles Burchill settled in Philadelphia, Pennsylvania in 1868 with his brother John..